MouseBiteLabs/Game-Boy-DMG-Color/README.md

 ![image](https://user-images.githubusercontent.com/97127539/180672809-afcfc7b8-bb8a-4744-98ce-41255026dac3.png)

 Then I installed the front lens, and placed the screen, backed with the 3D printed bracket, into the front half of the shell.

-[picture of bracket]
+(I made sure to clean up any stray fingerprints or dust while assembling this part!)

 [picture of front half]

 Once the bracket was placed and flush with the shell, I put the buttons in and placed the IPS board over top, slid the Q5 screen FFC into the connector on the PCB (making sure it fit without any added stress on any connections), and secured it all in place.
 Then I *very carefully* soldered the wires from the Q5 board onto the appropriate pads on the IPS board - making sure not to melt any plastic on the shell.

 [picture of two halves, ready to be assembled, with FFC on the CPU board]

-After that, it was just a matter of connecting the FFC to both the CPU and IPS screens, tucking it under the boards ensuring no kinks or sharp bends, and screwing it together.
+After that, it was just a matter of connecting the FFC from the CPU to the IPS board, tucking it under the boards ensuring no kinks or sharp bends, and screwing it together.

 ## Auxilliary Controls
 ### Q5 XL IPS Backlight with OSD